Your First Script

 log.info(`Readback: ${readback}V`);Step 4: Add a Loop

 Most useful scripts run continuously.
-Use script.running for graceful shutdown:
+Use script.running to exit the loop when the user presses Stop:

 const test = connector("test-device");